VinceBLT/Personal-Website/README.md

 - JavaScript : code and shortcuts to make nice animations with AOS, typewriter effect on texts, hamburger menu, media queries..
 - CSS : nice glassmorphism cards, a lot of differents and fancy hover animations, some media queries too..
+- PHP : a standart and ready to customize email contact form

 And some hidden other stuff !